HyHend/spectre_test_from_paper/README.md

 ### Concequences:
 Spectre is an issue resulting in very low level hardware design decisions and might not be fixable in existing hardware.
 Patches from CPU manufacturers could include changes in each CPU's [opcode](https://en.wikipedia.org/wiki/Opcode) set.
 Possibly disallowing operations which could lead to the misuse of branch prediction and speculalive execution.
 Misuse of vulnerabilities can also be prevented on an operating system, compiler and/or even application level (Browsers, for example).

 ### Accidentally going into opinionated stuff.
-I'll make that clear with a header:
+Making that clear with this header:
 In my opinion, the further away from the problem (CPU), the least impact the fix has on the actual problem.
 A browser fixing it will only fix it specifically for them and not for all other browsers, programs.
 (Why browser?: The paper also shows in part a JavaScript implementation allowing JS code to retrieve information from the lower level process.
 Which for example is also running your other tab with a banking website).

 There is a larger underlying problem to these vulnerabilities.
 Spectre, meltdown, bluecoat, heartbleed, etc..
 These are the found ones.
 Software (and, apparently hardware also ;)) is written by people.
 Mere humans like you and me, and we all know we make mistakes.
 We accidentally write bugs into code.
 We think hard.
 We try to find all possible downsides in an awesome invention like speculative execution.
 But we don't think of everything!
 There's no situation in which a 100% coverage of flaws has been found.